 For many, the weight loss and health benefits of fermented apple juice aren’t worth the awful taste it leaves in the taste buds.
-Luckily, there are ways to mask the characteristic sour taste of vinegar, and learning how to make it so it tastes better isn’t tough.
+Luckily, there are ways to mask the characteristic acidic taste of vinegar, and learning how to make it so it tastes better isn’t tough.

 - Frequently Asked Questions

-We did the legwork for you and shortlisted the most effective methods to get rid of the sour taste.
+I did the legwork for you and shortlisted the most effective methods to get rid of the sour taste.

-Diluting Apple Cider Vinegar (ACV) with water can help tone down its flavor.
-But you can go a step further and mask the taste in your daily dose of ACV drink with an all-natural sweetener.
+First thing, diluting ACV with hot water can help tone down its acidic taste.
+You can go a step further and mask the taste in your daily dose of ACV drink with an all-natural sweetener.

-Honey is rich in anti-oxidants, and its potassium and vitamin B6 content make your drink a lot healthier.
-Mixing in maple syrup in your drink or meal will supply your body with calcium, potassium, and zinc it needs to stay healthy, lower blood sugar, lower cholesterol, promote weight loss, and stay strong.
+Raw honey is a natural sweetener rich in antioxidants, and its potassium and vitamin B6 content make your apple cider vinegar drink a lot healthier.
+Mixing maple syrup in your daily dose of ACV water or meal will supply your body with the calcium, potassium, and zinc it needs to stay healthy, lower blood sugar, lower cholesterol, promote weight loss, and stay strong.

-To make a spicy tonic, mix ACV with honey, ginger, cayenne pepper, turmeric, lemon, ground cinnamon, and black pepper.
-Then pour in about eight ounces of warm water and mix everything in.
+To make a spicy tonic, mix ACV with honey or another natural sweetener, ginger, cayenne pepper, turmeric, half a lemon, ground cinnamon, and black pepper.
+Then pour in about eight ounces of hot water and mix everything in.
 Enjoy!

-If morning smoothies are your thing, slipping in a teaspoon (or two) of Apple Cider Vinegar in them every morning will make them a lot more nutritious.
+If morning smoothies are your thing, slipping in a teaspoon (or two) of Apple Cider Vinegar in them every morning will make them a lot more nutritious and increase weight loss.

-Plus, the fruits or veggies you add to your smoothie will dial down the strong flavor of the vinegar effectively.
+Plus, the fruits or veggies you add to your smoothie will dial down the strong flavor of the apple juice vinegar effectively.

 Blending ACV with a shallot, some olive oil, Dijon, raw honey, or another all-natural sweetener, and seasoning is one simple way to make a dressing that lasts you a week.
 However, there are many other ways of incorporating ACV in salad dressing you can find all over the internet.

 You don’t have to can veggies for days to make pickles.

-To enjoy a savory ACV-infused veggie pickle, mix it with water, two teaspoons of salt, and a touch of sugar.
+To enjoy a savory ACV-infused veggie pickle, mix it with water, one tablespoon of salt, and a touch of sugar.
 Transfer the mixture into a mason jar and slide in vegetables of your choice – onion, cucumber, carrots, bell peppers – anything you like.

 Store the jar in the fridge for at least 12 hours before enjoying the pickle.
 The vegetables will stay fresh in the refrigerator for a week.